puppetlabs/puppet-docs/source/guides/install_puppet/install_osx.markdown

     $ sudo chown root:wheel /Library/LaunchDaemons/com.puppetlabs.puppet.plist
     $ sudo chmod 644 /Library/LaunchDaemons/com.puppetlabs.puppet.plist

+Do not start the `com.puppetlabs.puppet` service yet.
+If this node will also be a puppet master, do not start the puppet master's web server yet.

 #### Customize the Launchd Config

 You can customize this configuration if you want to.